robinpaulson/wager/README.md

 * Annual leave
 * Sick leave

-The intention is for you to enter a few details about your employment including:
+The intention is for you to enter a few details about your employment, including:
 * Hourly rate
 * Country
 * Employer name